blinemedical/KMeans/README.md

 Console.ReadKey() |> ignore
 ```

+Disclaimer
+====

-Disclaimer: I'm not 100% sure the nDimesional centroid calculation is correct.
+I'm not 100% sure the nDimesional centroid calculation is correct.
 I have it set up that it is the average of each dimesion, but I am not sure that is correct.
 If it's not right let me know!